Vertica is preconfigured with built-in pools for various system tasks:

-Catch-all pool used to answer requests that have no specific resource pool associated with them.
+A special, catch-all pool used to answer requests that have no specific resource pool associated with them.
 Any memory left over after memory has been allocated to all other pools is automatically allocated to the GENERAL pool.
 The MEMORYSIZE parameter of the GENERAL pool is undefined (variable), however, the GENERAL pool must be at least 1GB in size and cannot be smaller than 25% of the memory in the system.

 The MAXMEMORYSIZE parameter of the GENERAL pool has special meaning; when set as a % value it represents the percent of total physical RAM on the machine that the Resource Manager can use for queries.
 By default, it is set to 95%.
-MAXMEMORYSIZE governs the total amount of RAM that the Resource Manager can use for queries, regardless of whether it is set to a percent or to a specific value (for example, '10GB').
+MAXMEMORYSIZE governs the total amount of RAM that the Resource Manager can use for queries, regardless of whether it is set to a percent or to a specific value (for example, '10GB')

 User-defined pools can borrow memory from the GENERAL pool to satisfy requests that need extra memory until the MAXMEMORYSIZE parameter of that pool is reached.
 If the pool is configured to have MEMORYSIZE equal to MAXMEMORYSIZE, it cannot borrow any memory from the GENERAL pool.
 When multiple pools request memory from the GENERAL pool, they are granted access to general pool memory according to their priority setting.
 In this manner, the GENERAL pool provides some elasticity to account for point-in-time deviations from normal usage of individual resource pools.

-Controls resource usage for in-memory blobs.
+The BLOBDATA pool controls resource usage for in-memory blobs.
 In-memory blobs are objects used by a number of the machine learning SQL functions.
 You should adjust this pool if you plan on processing large machine learning workloads.
 For information about tuning the pool, see Tuning for Machine Learning.